 Joomla:

-In this next section, we’ll dig into the eight of the 10 Technical Skills Every Affiliate Marketer Should Have – Social Media Management.
+In this next section, we’ll explore the 8th of the 10 technical skills every affiliate marketer should have: Social Media Management.

 8. Social Media Management: